arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 To save energy and resources, the Edge Control has different power lines that must be enabled to power the different internal and external peripherals.
 In this case, the 3.3 V, 5 V, Battery, and the MKR1 slot need to be enabled.

-We are using an external interruption for the water flow sensor attached to the IRQ_CH1 and the LCD button.
+An external interruption is being used for the water flow sensor and the LCD button, they are attached to the IRQ_CH1 and the POWER_ON inputs respectively.
 To handle all the I/O, the I/O Expander together with the Enclosure Kit LCD and the sensors inputs need to be initialized.

+The loop function is in charge of handling the system's repetitive tasks.

 ```arduino
 void loop() {